 The emoji that shows two folded hands is interpreted differently by different cultures: those based on Christian values see it as representing prayer, Japanese emoji users see it as a salutation and younger people from a secular background often think it’s a high five.

-Whatever our language and cultural background, human beings were never meant to converse via a technological intermediary; whether it’s a piece of papyrus or the latest digital messaging system.
+Whatever our language and cultural background, human beings were never meant to converse via a technological intermediary.
 We’re much better suited to face-to-face communication, using facial expressions, body language, tone and other gestures to convey our precise meaning.

 Some of these may carry cultural nuances but these visual cues are universal to our species.
 That’s perhaps why emojis have segued so successfully into our casual messaging habits.
 They’re a way to add colour and tone to our exchanges and to express our intended tone.

 It’s unnatural to speak with our hands tied to our sides and our faces covered because adding in gestures and facial expressions come naturally to us.
 That’s why emojis and stickers have found an easy place in our written exchanges – they enhance our communications.

 Anyone that dismisses them as heralding the death of written language is misunderstanding their purpose – these digital pictograms aren’t intended to substitute the written language but rather to accompany it.

 Languages are surprisingly adept at negotiating a change in written form.
 Korean successfully navigated a change in its writing system when it switched from Chinese-based characters to Hangul.